mattephi/for.hw/hw3/README.md

 ![](assets/gravity.png)

 As we can see, our first translational joint is negatively affected by the gravity.
-Moreover, this effect is constant, which is logical, since our joint movement is along the gravity axis and in the opposite direction.
+Moreover, this effect is constant, which seems to be true, since our joint movement is along the gravity axis and in the opposite direction.

 Moreover, our fourth joint rotation is affected as the function of the angle.
 This is logical as well, since the gravity is acting perpendicular to the axis of rotation.